leonism/all-things-digital/README.md

 https://user-images.githubusercontent.com/8904/207529944-a7fdb698-551c-4a3b-8561-7d85b1c9aaf9.mp4

+## 🚀 Descriptions

-`All Things Digital` is a simple, minimalistic and responsive single page layout, built on top of the latest Tailwind 3.*.* technology.
-Make sure you have the Node JS running properly on your system to install the dependecies for the final build to function properly.
+Introducing our newest CSS theme: `All Things Digital` is a simple, minimalistic and responsive single page layout, built on top of the latest Tailwind (3.2.4) technology. `All Things Digital` shipped with Dark Mode and Mobile First Focus!
+This theme is designed to provide a sleek and modern look for your website, with a focus on accessibility and easy customization.

+The dark mode feature allows users to switch to a darker color scheme for a more comfortable viewing experience, particularly at night or in low light environments.
+And with a mobile first focus, this theme is optimized for mobile devices, ensuring that your website looks great on any screen size.

+Tailwind CSS is a utility-first CSS framework, which means that it provides a set of low-level utility classes that make it easy to style your website without writing complex CSS code.
+This allows you to quickly and easily customize the look and feel of your website to match your brand and aesthetic.

+Whether you're a seasoned web developer or a beginner, this theme is sure to provide a professional and modern look for your website.
+Try it out today!

 ```bash
 npm run watch